JTinkers/HttpDo/README.md

-Now, here's an example on how to accomplish such a thing with a GET request:
+Now, here's an example on how to call a method hooked to a GET route:

 ```csharp
 [HttpGet("add")]